PRESIDENT - ESTELLE DRYNAN

 Estelle enjoys being involved with our Queensland show movement, and seeing many of our state winners of our competitions, going on to become excellent judges in their own right, being involved in their local shows, and the Queensland Chamber Next Generation committee, because they are the future of Queensland Shows.

-SENIOR VICE PRESIDENT - DAVID LEMBERG
+SENIOR VICE PRESIDENT - KERRI ROBERTSON

 TREASURER - MONICA SKERMAN